Lan031/Hackathon2022/README.md

 press e on the black orbs to allow the character to escape

 to select character when none are spawned press 1 for the scientist 2 for the marine and 3 for the engineer(i think)

+The old project is my original idea(all of the scripts are mixed up sorry most of them cross over) the new one was made when i realised i didnt have enough time to finish the old one os ive just put both on this